 COVID-19 mental health at work resource kit

-It’s important for business owners and leaders to provide a mentally healthy work environment to ensure everyone stays physically and mentally healthy.
+It’s important for business owners and leaders to provide a mentally healthy workplace to ensure everyone can be physically and mentally healthy.

-- Mental health for employers and employees has been challenged during the COVID-19 pandemic.
+- Mental health for employers and staff has been challenged during the COVID-19 pandemic.

 - Support your team by consulting and communicating with them, managing workplace factors that could negatively impact mental health, creating healthy habits, checking in regularly, and encouraging social connection.

 - There are a number of free resources available to you.